swiftlang/swift-evolution/proposals/0380-if-switch-expressions.md

 }
 ```

-### Support for `break` and `continue`

-Similar to `return`, statements that break or continue to a label, could be permitted in branches.
-There is likely a larger number of edge cases to consider here, possibly requiring enhancements to DI to ensure variables remain initialized on all paths.

 ### Guard

 Often enthusiasm for `guard` leads to requests for `guard` to have parity with `if`.
 Returning a value from a `guard`'s else is very common, and could potentially be sugared as